 Table 2.3 : proposed updates to sea state requirements [15].
 "Coastal" can be understood as regions where proximity to land and/or shallow water has a particular impact on the sea state.
-This thus includes all waters shallower than 100 m, and distances to coast shorter than 200 km.
+This thus includes all waters shallower than 100 m, or with a distance to coast shorter than 200 km.